CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 The NVIDIA Spectrum 1 ASIC (model numbers 2xx0) has one common TCAM space for both ingress and egress ACLs, which the switch also uses for multicast route entries.

-Cumulus Linux controls the ACL and multicast route entry scale on NVIDIA Spectrum 1 switches with different TCAM profiles in combination with the ACL {{<link title="#nonatomic-update-mode-and-atomic-update-mode" text="atomic and nonatomic update setting">}}.
+Cumulus Linux controls the ACL and multicast route entry scale on NVIDIA Spectrum 1 switches with different TCAM profiles in combination with the ACL {{<link url="#nonatomic-update-mode-and-atomic-update-mode" text="atomic and nonatomic update setting">}}.

 |Profile |Atomic Mode IPv4 Rules |Atomic Mode IPv6 Rules |Nonatomic Mode IPv4 Rules |Nonatomic Mode IPv6 Rules | Multicast Route Entries |
 |------------|-------------------|-------------------|-------------------|-------------------------|-----------------|